Women's Basketball Plays Pepperdine At United Center

 Russia, Latvia and Lithuania from Aug.
 7-19.

-Playing against players ages 25 and up, Illinois posted a 2-4 record and
+Playing against players ages 25 and up, Illinois posted a 2-4 record and nearly won the last three games of the trip.

 ATTRACTING WINNERS